labdao/plex/docs/docs/welcome/welcome.md

 You shouldn't have to spend days researching and setting up BioML tools.

-Get started in less than 5 minutes, with best-in-class tools for Small Molecule Binding and Protein Folding - plus more coming soon!

 ## Introducing PLEX
 PLEX is a library that allows you to run BioML tools direct from your command line, without having to worry about failing dependencies or managing compute.